Executive Leadership Team

 George holds a Bachelor of Science degree in Civil Engineering from Lehigh University.

-Gary Weiss, Senior Vice President and General Manager for the Discovery and Analytics business unit, where his responsibilities include P&L, strategy, execution, operations, and go-to-market and governance within OpenText.
-Gary joined OpenText in 2012 as the SVP of the Information Exchange business unit, the catalyst of OpenText’s Cloud business.
-In this capacity, Gary was responsible for the P&L, strategy, sales, marketing, and product development.
+In 2016, Gary Weiss was named Senior Vice President and General Manager for the Discovery and Analytics business unit, where his responsibilities include P&L, strategy, execution, operations, and go-to-market.
+Gary joined OpenText in 2012 as the SVP and GM of the Information Exchange business unit, the catalyst for the OpenText Cloud business.
+In this capacity, he was responsible for the P&L, strategy, sales, marketing, and product development.
 Gary then held the Cloud leadership role for 2 years.

-During his tenure, OpenText acquired GXS leading to the creation of the world’s largest trading grid, a key part of the OpenText Cloud.
-Gary brings world-class experience that spans multiple disciplines, including enterprise sales, partnerships, strategic alliances, marketing, product management, and development.
+Gary has 25 years of world-class experience that spans multiple disciplines, including enterprise sales, partnerships, strategic alliances, marketing, product management, operations and development.

 Prior to joining OpenText, Gary served as SVP, Business Development and Alliances and was a member of the Senior Leadership team at CA until June 2011.
 During his tenure at CA, he developed the company's partnership strategy and had oversight of high-value, strategic partnerships.
 He also provided leadership for market development initiatives, including formulating and executing on portfolio product strategies and, in an earlier role, he assumed revenue responsibility for the newly created Security Business Unit.

-Gary has also worked as an independent consultant to small- to mid-size security organizations for many years, using his sales executive and program innovation experience to earn a reputation for being a trusted advisor and thought leader.
+Gary has also worked as an independent consultant to small- to mid-size security organizations for many years, using his sales executive and program innovation experience to earn a reputation as a trusted advisor and thought leader.